- Created on the 28 March, 2017.

 Fas can also be called CD95, TNFRSF6 and APO-1 and it belongs to the NGF/TNF receptor superfamily where it can mediate apoptosis.
 The mature Fas protein is made up of 319 amino acids, with a predicted molecular weight of 48 kDa and is found to be divided into 3 domains: an extracellular domain, a transmembrane domain and a cytoplasmic domain.
 The extracellular domain consists of 157 amino acids, whereas the transmembrane and cytoplasmic domains have 17 and 145 amino acids respectively.
 The extracellular domain is found to be rich in cysteine residue and it displays high similarity to human nerve growth factor receptor, B cell antigen CD40 and tumor necrosis factor receptor.

-The minimum detection sensitivity level of fas (CD95, APO-1, TNFRSF6) using this human FAS ELISA kit was 3.0 pg/ml.
-The dynamic assay range for this kit is 31.2 – 2,000 pg/ml.
+The minimum detection sensitivity level of CD95, APO-1, TNFRSF6 using current human FAS ELISA kit was 3.0 pg/ml.
+The dynamic range for this assay is 31.2 – 2,000 pg/ml.

 - Lipid raft-mediated Fas/CD95 apoptotic signaling in leukemic cells and normal leukocytes and therapeutic implications.
 J Leukoc Biol.
 (2015) 98 (5): 739-59.
 Review.
 Gajate C. and Mollinedo F.